 We advise clients on product strategy, engineering, design, and culture, then partner with them to build and launch technology-driven solutions to their most complex problems.
 Theorem is chosen by clients when results matter most.
 We drive transformation that involves not only technology, but also people, process and leadership.

-The Wordmark: The name is set in Feijoa — a refined, elegant, yet precise serif typeface that evokes scientific manuscripts and botanical journals.
-It has a dynamic set of ligatures and complimentary weights making it a utilitarian yet sophisticated choice to set our wordmark.
+The name is set in Feijoa — a refined, elegant, yet precise serif typeface that evokes scientific manuscripts and botanical journals.
+It has a dynamic set of ligatures and

 Our primary focus will continue to be on supporting our clients in achieving and exceeding their key performance measures and business objectives.
 Whether those objectives are focused on net new product development, pure R&D, legacy modernization, pricing strategy development, revenue generation, process optimization, or organizational and cultural design, we are equipped to deliver.